 Alaska – Denali National Park – Denali National Park in Alaska is six million acres of wildland, bisected by one ribbon of road.
 Travelers along it see the relatively low-elevation taiga forest give way to high alpine tundra and snowy mountains, culminating in North America’s tallest peak, 20,310-foot Denali (Mount McKinley.)
 Wild animals, large and small, roam unfenced lands, living as they have for ages.
 Solitude, tranquility, and wilderness await at this beautiful national park.

 Arizona – Grand Canyon – Grand Canyon National Park, in Arizona, is home to much of the immense Grand Canyon, with its layered bands of red rock revealing millions of years of geological history.
-Viewpoints include Mather Point, Yavapai Observation Station and architect Mary Colter’s Lookout Studio and her Desert View Watchtower.
+Viewpoints include Mather Point, Yavapai Observation Station and architect Mary Colter’s Lookout Studio, and her Desert View Watchtower.
 Lipan Point, with wide views of the canyon and Colorado River, is popular, especially at sunrise and sunset.

 Arkansas – Hot Springs National Park – Located adjacent to the city of Hot Springs, the hot spring water has been popularly believed for centuries to possess medicinal properties and was a subject of legend among several Native American tribes.
 Established before the concept of a national park existed, the Hot Springs Reservation was initially created by an act of the United States Congress on April 20, 1832, to be preserved for future recreation.

 California – Alcatraz Island – Sitting like a beacon in the middle of the San Francisco Bay of California is Alcatraz Island.
 Though most prominently known for the years it served as a maximum-security prison, the “Rock’s” history stretches far beyond those infamous days, and its legends and stories continue to find their way into American lore.
 Today, the island’s facilities are managed by the National Park Service as part of the Golden Gate National Recreation Area and is open to tours.

 Colorado – Rocky Mountain National Park – Rocky Mountain National Park, located in north-central Colorado, encompasses 415 square miles of spectacular mountains and forests filled with wildlife, 300 miles of hiking trails, rivers and streams, 600 rustic buildings, and some of America’s most beautiful scenery.